QuantConnect/Lean/Data/readme.md

 ### Data Readers

 All data is parsed from disk via `Reader()` methods.
 The Reader takes a single line of the file and converts it the appropriate type. i.e. `TradeBar.Reader()` method is a factory which returns TradeBar objects.
-When implementing custom data Readers are used
+When implementing custom data, Readers are used

 ### Other Data Formats ###
 Theoretically LEAN can accept data in any format (database, API or flatfile).
-However practically we currently have reader implementations written for a flat file system.
+However, in practice, we currently have reader implementations written for a flat file system.